sudhackar/sudhackar.github.io/_posts/2019-02-04-writing-an-llvm-pass-for-ctfs.md

 }
 ```

-It iterates over a all instructions in a function and checks if they one of ^, | , +, -.
+It iterates over all instructions in a function and checks if they are one of ^, \| , +, -.
 Such operators are pushed in a set so that we can work on them later.
 Later we'll replace each binary operator with a switch-case by calling `AddSwitch` which is where the actual magic happens.

 ```cpp